hashkat/hashkat/docs/tutorial04.md

-## Example - Other Twitter Preferential Models
+## Example - Other Twitter Suggest Models

-We shall now run a twitter preferential follow model network simulation with out implementing the Barabasi configuration.
+We shall now run a twitter suggest follow model network simulation with out implementing the Barabasi configuration.
 The INFILE.yaml file that we will use in this simulation will be the exact same as the one used in the Classic Barabasi example, except that *use_barabasi* will be turned off of course, and the *Standard* entity types will now have a follow rate of 0.001.
 As explained above, the max_real time for this simulation will also be one day.
 The files that were used in this example can be found for reference in the examples directory in hashkat under the title *tutorial05_other*.